theforceprotocolgroup/QIANstablecoin/README.md

 ### 4. Two tokens in the QIAN system

-**QIAN**: Same meaning as “money” in mandarin Chinese, QIAN is a stablecoin of The Force Protocol ecosystem, which can be generated (`mint`) or destroyed (`burn`), can be used for lending, investment, payment, value storing and other application scenarios.
+**QIAN**: Same meaning as “money” in mandarin Chinese, also in I Ching (the Book of Changes), “the QIAN Diagram” stands for the sky and represents the law of the operation of all things in the universe.
+It is the highest positive spirit and energy.
+Following the two important meaning, we named the first stablecoin in Bitcoin ecosystem as QIAN.
+QIAN is a stablecoin created by The Force Protocol project development team, cycling on Bitcoin RSK sidechain and Ethereum, which can be generated (`mint`) or destroyed (`burn`), can be used for lending, investment, payment, value storing and other application scenarios.

 **FOR**: The Force Protocol Eco-Token, also governance token of the QIAN system for voting on QIAN ecology governance and maintaining QIAN price stability.